diamond_full diamond diamond_half diamond_euro search-icon menu chat-icon close-icon envelope-icon smartphone-call-icon

 Objective

-Assessment of the ability to detect and react to real attacks by simulating targeted and realistic attack scenarios
+Assessment of detection and response capabilities with regard to real attacks through the simulation of targeted and realistic attack scenarios

 Question

-How effective are existing protective measures in the company and can attacks be detected or repelled?
+How effective are existing protection measures in the company and can attacks be detected or prevented?

 Scope

-All IT systems and components as well as employees and possibly company buildings / premises
+All IT systems and components as well as employees and, if applicable, company buildings/premises

 Depending on the perspective and scenario, all local/cloud-based IT infrastructure and components, as well as employees, facility and service providers are in scope of the attack attempts.
 These range from exploiting of central systems over the infection of clients with Trojan horses up to social engineering.
 Attack attempts leverage so-called multistaging, in which the combination of multiple successfully exploited vulnerabilities is used.
 This should lead to the achievement of the set goal (e.g. persistent access to customer infrastructures or gaining access to a central database with sensitive data / information).